The Rapture

 Remaining alert

 In the days of Noah, only eight individuals were saved before the judgement by water.
 Before the destruction of Sodom and Ghammora, only three were saved.
 Jesus explained “narrow is the way, which leadeth unto life” (Matthew 7:13-14).
 Very few people are saved, and you are saved by doing God’s will (Matthew 7:21-23).
 The popular rapture idea essentially teaches that Revelation chapters six to eighteen are not applicable to Christians, and it sets up everyone to be unprepared and lacking knowledge for the troubling times that are to come in the near future.
-Being a Christian requires a lot of diligence, and those who are not prepared may be deceived and left astray when the final events are rapidly fulfilled (2 Thessalonians 2:9-12).
+Being a Christian requires a lot of diligence, and those who are not prepared will be deceived and left astray when the final events are rapidly fulfilled (2 Thessalonians 2:9-12).